OpenRC/openrc/README.md

 OpenRC uses the  [meson](http://mesonbuild.com) build system, so use the usual methods for this build system to build and install.

-The old build system is still available for the 0.44.x branch, but it will be removed for the next release.
+The old build system is still available for the 0.44.x branch, but it is considered deprecated and will be removed.
 The previous documentation is below.

 ## Installation (historical)